 - Control Module harness is open or shorted

 - Control Module circuit poor electrical connection

-Labor: 1.0The cost of diagnosing the B1009 BUICK code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B1009 BUICK code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.